rackerlabs/support-how-to/content/cloud-sites/my-php-script-is-not-working-what-should-i-do.md

 If your PHP script is not working, check the following:

-1\.
-Did you save it as a file with the ".php" extension?
+1. Did you save it as a file with the ".php" extension?

-2\.
-Did you upload it to the correct folder on the server?
+2. Did you upload it to the correct folder on the server?

-3\.
-Did you upload it in ASCII?
+3. Did you upload it in ASCII?

-If you've tried all of the above and your sript still isn't working, you can verify that PHP is indeed installed and working by running PHPinfo.
+If you've tried all of the above and your script still isn't working, you can verify that PHP is indeed installed and working by running `PHPinfo`.

 If you check all of these without success please contact a support specialist.
 You can also find additional help at the following websites: